In the Blog

 Thicke’s defense only reinforced it, saying the “blurred lines” is “between a good girl and a bad girl.
 Even very good girls have a little bad side.
 You just have to know how to pull it out of them.”

-In the video, models chosen to conform to the young thin look the corporate media demands are stripped of their clothes and completely silenced (except for a solitary “meow”), as the fully-clothed male singers ogle and cat-call them, and at one point blow smoke in their face.
+Not about nudity In the video, models chosen to conform to the young thin look the corporate media demands are stripped of their clothes and completely silenced (except for a solitary “meow”), as the fully-clothed male singers ogle and cat-call them, and at one point blow smoke in their face.

 As video blogger Aimee Davison responded, “I don’t have any problem with nudity.
 However, I have a problem with power imbalances.
 And in this video, the women are clearly being used as objects to reinforce the status of the men.
 In the video, the men have all the control and status because they are not vulnerable, they are completely covered.
 Whereas the women have no status and are totally open to being exploited and ogled and used.”